AOMediaCodec/libiamf/tests/README.md

     would be understood by a compliant decoder.
 False when one or more mixes exercise fields or features which would cause mixes to be ignored.
--   `is_valid_to_decode`: True when an IAMF-compliant decoder could decode at least least one mix of the associated IA Sequence ("should-pass").
-False when all mixes are non-conformant and would fail to be decoded ("should-false").
+-   `is_valid_to_decode`: True when an IAMF-compliant decoder could decode at least one mix of the associated IA Sequence ("should-pass").
+False when all mixes are non-conformant and may fail to be decoded ("should-fail").
+The IAMF spec does not specify what happens when requirements are violated; a robust system may still attempt to process and create output for "should-fail" tests.
 -   `human_readable_descriptions`: A short description of what is being tested and why.
 -   `mp4_fixed_timestamp`: The timestamp within the MP4 file.
 Can be safely